sara-nl/2019-08-28-htdp-elixir/_episodes/login-to-spider.md

  -t: max total run time of the job, here it is 10 minutes
  -c: 1 core requested

-Now that you have inspected the script that will submit your job, let's submit a job by running the following command:
+Now that you have inspected the script that will submit your job, let's submit it running the following command:

  ```sh
  sbatch my-first-job.sh  #This command will submit a job and give you a job ID in return